CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Experimental Setup and Results

 \paragraph{Evaluation Metrics} We compute the standard FID~\cite{heusel2017fid} and IS~\cite{salimans2016is} to capture both quality and diversity of the generated images.
-We additionally compute both standard precision and recall for distributions (PRD) and improved recall~\cite{kynkäänniemi2019prd} (labeled as Recall in \cref{tab:method-comparison}).
+We additionally compute recall for distributions (PRD) and improved recall~\cite{kynkäänniemi2019prd} (labeled as Recall in \cref{tab:method-comparison}).
 Standard PRD uses $k$-means clustering on InceptionV3 features with 2000 clusters (20 times the number of classes for CIFAR-100) to compute $F_8$ and $F_{1/8}$ scores~\cite{sajjadi2018prd}. $F_8$ emphasizes recall (diversity) and $F_{1/8}$ emphasizes precision (quality).
 The improved PRD metrics employ $k$-nearest neighbor manifold estimation ($k=3$) on VGG16 features \cite{simonyan2014verydc}, providing more robust estimates of sample quality and coverage.
+These metrics collectively provide a comprehensive assessment; in particular, $F_{1/8}$ measures generation fidelity while improved recall and $F_8$ capture the diversity of the generated distribution.
+FID captures a mixture of both quality and diversity.

+For overall metric calculations, we use the balanced version of the datasets for the real data to ensure fair evaluation.
 All metrics are computed on 50,000 generated samples to ensure statistical reliability.
-These metrics collectively provide a comprehensive assessment; in particular, $F_{1/8}$ measures generation fidelity while improved recall and $F_8$ capture the diversity of the generated distribution.
-FID and IS capture a mixture of both quality and diversity.
+During sampling, class labels are drawn from a uniform distribution across all classes for equal representation.

-\paragraph{Baselines} We compare CORAL's performance against that of DDPM, CBDM, and T2H for the following datasets: CIFAR10-LT with $\rho = 0.01$ and $\rho = 0.001$, as well as CIFAR100-LT.
-For the CelebA-5 dataset, we compare CORAL with DDPM and CBDM.
-T2H is not included as its implementation for CelebA-5 is not available.
-We use the publicly available implementations for CBDM~\cite{qin2023cbdm}, DDPM~\cite{qin2023cbdm}, and T2H~\cite{zhang2024longtailed} to train the models with provided parameters, where available, generate synthetic samples, and report results for each of these methods.
+\paragraph{Baselines} We compare CORAL's performance against that of DDPM, CBDM, and T2H for the following datasets: CIFAR10-LT with $\rho = 0.01$ and $\rho = 0.001$, CIFAR100-LT, CelebA-5 and ImageNet-LT.
+We use the publicly available implementations for DDPM~\cite{ho2020ddpm}, CBDM~\cite{qin2023cbdm}, and T2H~\cite{zhang2024longtailed} to train the models with provided parameters, where available, generate synthetic samples, and report results for each of these methods.